-Improve the Arlington community by offering a convenient, affordable, premier prek, kindergarten & early elementary options for their children's school experience.
+Improve the Arlington community by offering a convenient, affordable, premier private school for their children's school experience.

 Our school has a private school exemption from the state of Texas.
 It is not licensed by the state of Texas since we got the exemption.
 Our teachers get yearly training and improve our knowledge to teach and protect children.
 We are up to date on CPR/First Aid, background checks and all required training and any training that we deem beneficial to our job.

 Meet the Teachers

 Ms. Terri is the Lead Teacher and director.
 She started homeschooling in 1997 and began teaching preschool in 1999.
 She has a background in early childhood education - 6th grade from TCC and Phoenix University.
 She continues to update her knowledge with new classes and training yearly.
 She is the main teacher for kinder and elementary grades.

 She has worked as a substitute teacher for the AISD for preschool through fourth grades.
 She has worked with preschool through elementary children in church programs since she was a teenager.
 Her love for children grows daily.
 The joy of watching them learn and have fun brings a smile to her face.